 "As someone has remarked, Notre Dame is a carried book.
 And as a result, it is of necessity a prime locus for storytelling. . . .
 The origin of this collection of stories and essays was my notion that I had a responsibility to share with others the many tales passed on to me. . . .
 This book was a labor of love, and I hope my readers can share my pleasure in, once again, telling the stories of a place dear to us all." —Father Edward Malloy, from the introduction

-“As a student, administrator, faculty member, priest-in-residence and more, Fr.
-Malloy has seen our University from virtually every perspective.
-This book gives us all the opportunity to learn from and enjoy Notre Dame as seen through the eyes of my predecessor as President, fellow Holy Cross priest, and friend, Monk Malloy.
-I recommend it for anyone who loves Notre Dame and/or wants to better know this special place.” —Rev. John I. Jenkins, C.S.C., President, University of Notre Dame
+“As a student, administrator, faculty member, priest-in-residence, and more, Fr.
+Malloy has seen our university from virtually every perspective.
+This book gives us all the opportunity to learn from and enjoy Notre Dame as seen through the eyes of my predecessor as president, fellow Holy Cross priest, and friend, Monk Malloy.
+I recommend it for anyone who loves Notre Dame or wants to better know this special place.” —Rev. John I. Jenkins, C.S.C., president, University of Notre Dame